UEABIO/physalia-intro-stats-2023/docs/03-loading-data.md

 This filepath is shorter *and* it means you could share your project with someone else and the script would run without any editing.

 <div class="info">
-<p>For those of you using RStudio Cloud, remember you are working on a
+<p>For those of you using Posit Cloud, remember you are working on a
 Linux OS cloud server, each of you will have a different absolute filepath - but the scripts for the project you are working on right now work because you are using relative filepaths</p>
 </div>

-## Activity 5: Check your script
+## Activity 6: Check your script

 <div class='webex-solution'><button>Solution</button>